Oliver Goldsmith

+During the 19th century, Goldsmith became regarded as a seminal figure of sentimental literature, having influenced later English authors Charles Dickens, Jane Austen, George Eliot, and Mary Shelley, all of whom mentioned his characters in their own novels.
+He continues to be held in high regard in his native Ireland and Great Britain, with many statues, libraries, schools, and streets named after him.
+Since his death, his magnum opus The Vicar of Wakefield has retained its reputation as one of the best-known novels of 18th-century English literature, and his play She Stoops to Conquer remains a popular study in theater classes.

+Early life

 Goldsmith's birth date and year are not known with certainty.
 According to the Library of Congress authority file, he told a biographer that he was born on 10 November 1728.
 The location of his birthplace is also uncertain.
 He was born either in the townland of Pallas, near Ballymahon, County Longford, Ireland, where his father was the Anglican curate of the parish of Forgney, or at the residence of his maternal grandparents, at the Smith Hill House near Elphin in County Roscommon, where his grandfather Oliver Jones was a clergyman and master of the Elphin diocesan school, and where Oliver studied.
 When Goldsmith was two years old, his father was appointed the rector of the parish of "Kilkenny West" in County Westmeath.
 The family moved to the parsonage at Lissoy, between Athlone and Ballymahon, and continued to live there until his father's death in 1747.

-In 1744, Goldsmith went up to Trinity College, Dublin.
+In 1744, Goldsmith went up to Trinity College Dublin.
 His tutor was Theaker Wilder.
 Neglecting his studies in theology and law, he fell to the bottom of his class.
 In 1747, along with four other undergraduates, he was expelled for a riot in which they attempted to storm the Marshalsea Prison.
 He was graduated in 1749 as a Bachelor of Arts, but without the discipline or distinction that might have gained him entry to a profession in the church or the law.
-His education seemed to have given him mainly a taste for fine clothes, playing cards, singing Irish airs, and playing the flute.
+His education seemed to have given him mainly a taste for fine clothes, cards, singing Irish airs, and playing the flute.
 He lived for a short time with his mother, tried various professions without success, studied medicine desultorily at the University of Edinburgh from 1752 to 1755, and set out on a walking tour of Flanders, France, Switzerland, and Northern Italy, living by his wits (busking with his flute).